José Ortiz (basketball): National team career

 In 1982, Ortiz reached the minimum age to join Puerto Rico's national basketball team, and in 1983, he saw his first international competition, at the Pan American Games of Caracas, Venezuela.
 At the 1987 Pan American Games, Ortiz was the flag-bearer for Puerto Rico.
 They won the bronze medal at that tournament.
 Ortiz also helped the Puerto Rican National basketball team earn a gold medal at the 1991 Pan American Games, which were held in Havana, Cuba.

 After the 2002 FIBA World Cup, which was held at Indianapolis, Ortiz announced his retirement from the national team, to coincide with national teammate Jerome Mincy's retirement from the team.
 However, Ortiz would later reconsider his decision to retire, and he rejoined the national team.
 In 2004, he was a part of the Puerto Rican team that defeated the 2004 Team USA at the Athens Summer Olympics.

 Overall, Ortiz played with Puerto Rico's national team at four FIBA World Cups (1990, 1994, 1998, and 2002), and at four Summer Olympics (1988, 1992, 1996, and 2004).

 Other ventures

 Entrepreneur

 Ortiz opened a restaurant called Patria, in his hometown of Cayey.
 However, in 2003, the restaurant went bankrupt.

 Politics

 Ortiz became interested in politics, after meeting politician Ferdinand Pérez in 2000.
 Pérez sought Ortiz's advice for legislative measures related to sports.
-Ortiz eventually accepted to run for Senator, behind Pérez' campaign for Mayor of San Juan, for the Popular Democratic Party.
+Ortiz eventually accepted to run for Senator, behind Pérez's campaign for Mayor of San Juan, for the Popular Democratic Party.
 Ortiz ran for senatorial candidate from the district of San Juan-Guaynabo, in Puerto Rico's 2008 general elections.
 However, both their bids were unsuccessful.
 Pérez has said that Ortiz distanced from politics after the defeat.